jakubsuszynski/jakubsuszynski/README.md

 ###

-<p align="left">You won't see many contributions here as most of my work is on set to private or hosted on private code repositories</p>
+<p align="left">You won't see many contributions here as most of my work is set to private or hosted on private code repositories</p>

 ###